meteor/meteor/content/security.md

 2. **Passing in a filter**: If you want to pass fields to filter on because you don't want all of the data, for example in the case of a search query, make sure to intersect the fields passed from the client with the fields it is allowed to see.
 Otherwise, a client could query on secret fields it's not supposed to be able to access.
 3. **Passing in fields**: If you want the client to be able to decide which fields of the collection should be fetched, make sure to intersect that with the fields that client is allowed to see, so that you don't accidentally send secret data to the client.

+In summary, you should make sure that any options passed from the client to a publication can only restrict the data being requested, rather than extending it.

 ## Served files

 Publications are not the only place the client gets data from the server.
 The set of source code files and static assets that are served by your application server could also potentially contain sensitive data: